Home Sunday Trading

 If your business is affected by the rules, you must display notices of the six-hour period during which you plan to trade on Sundays in a clearly visible position inside and outside your shop.

-You also need to check whether you require permission from your local authority to load and unload goods before 9am on a Sunday.
+You need to check whether you require permission from us to load and unload goods before 9am on a Sunday.

 - off-licences selling only or mainly alcohol